-PREREQUISITE READING- OCCUPANY CLASSIFICATION
+PREREQUISITE READING-OCCUPANCY CLASSIFICATION

 Before readers of this book proceed into its content, they must understand that most communities regulate their buildings based on the occupancy classification, which is assigned based on the use and character of a building.
 A building's use is evaluated for life safety and fire risks, and its character represents the functions and activities that are expected to occur in the building.
+An occupancy classification is based on the relative hazards within a building, and similar uses are grouped into occupancy categories.
 A correct occupancy classification establishes the foundation for all the code requirements that are intended for the building's safe use.

-Occupancies are classified into groups and subgroups using the requirements in the International Building Code (IBC).
-Normally the fire code official does not have the legal authority in most communities to assign an occupancy classification-this task is assigned to the building code official.
-The reason is the IBC addresses not only fire and life safety aspects, but also includes requirements for accessibility of mobility-impaired persons, building sanitation such as potable and wastewater systems, as well as various structural loads of the building itself and external loads including snow, wind, rain and seismic ground movements.
+Occupancies are classified into groups and subgroups using the requirements in the International Building Code® (IBC®).
+In most communities, the fire code official does not have the legal authority to assign an occupancy classification; this task is normally assigned to the building code official.
+The reason is the IBC addresses not only fire and life safety aspects, but also includes requirements for accessibility of mobilityimpaired persons; building sanitation such as potable and wastewater systems; building ventilation such as the fresh air supply and heating, ventilating and air conditioning systems as well as various structural loads of the building itself and external loads including snow, wind, rain and seismic ground movements.
 A building's occupancy classification influences these and other building code provisions.
-The International Fire Code (IFC) is primarily concerned with the control of combustible materials and ignition sources, that fire protection systems are properly designed, constructed and maintained, the safety of emergency responders and ensuring processes or uses that represent a fire hazard or a high potential of injury or death, such as the release of hazardous materials, are properly designed, constructed, operated and maintained.
+The International Fire Code® (IFC®) is primarily concerned with control of combustible materials and ignition sources; proper design, construction and maintenance of fire protection systems; safety of emergency responders and mitigation of processes or uses that represent a fire hazard or a high potential of injury or death, such as the release of hazardous materials, through safe design, construction, operation and maintenance.

-The factors that govern the classification of a building's use must be carefully considered so that those uses or occupancies having approximately the same combustible content and similar fire hazard characteristics will be classified under the same occupancy heading.
+The factors that govern the classification of a building's use must be carefully considered so that those uses or occupancies having approximately the same combustible content and similar fire and life hazard characteristics will be classified under the same occupancy heading.
 Occupancies should be grouped so that fire protection requirements and height and area limitations applicable to the occupancy groups are rational for all building uses within that group.
 Every classification must be based on the premise that the uses covered by each will have similar fire hazards and life safety problems and that they share like characteristics.
 Within any given occupancy group or subgroup, no wide differentiation should exist between the fire hazards of the most hazardous and the least hazardous uses.